thornyd/gamefroot-basics-make-a-platform-game/open_the_gamefroot_classic_template/start_by_playing_the_game.md

 Preview how the game looks by clicking **PLAY** in the top-right corner.

 >This game uses the arrow keys to move your character, and spacebar to jump.

 As you’re playing the game, think about how you might improve it.
-Can you make it a bit trickier to get to certain parts of the level?
-How can you make it more difficult, or does it need to be a bit easier to move through?

 To return to editing the game, click **EDIT** in the top-right corner.